-Thinking about moving to Orlando?
-The City Beautiful has a ton of fun things to do, as well as a wealth of arts and culture, massive foodie scene, and a thriving job market, making it one of the best cities for those looking to make personal and professional connections.
+Moving to Orlando?
+Known as The City Beautiful, Orlando is not only one of the best cities to find a job, but it also has countless fun things to do, a wealth of arts and culture, and a major foodie scene—making it one of the best cities for people looking to make personal and professional connections.
 Here are the five best neighborhoods in Orlando for singles and young professionals!

 - Home Price: $280,950 median purchase price; $1,258 median monthly rent

-With namesake Lake Baldwin situated near the northern edge of the neighborhood, Baldwin Park is among the best places to live in Orlando for those seeking waterfront views and outdoor recreation.
-Most real estate in Baldwin Park consists of townhomes and split-level single-family properties with a Colonial or Craftsman aesthetic.
-Young professionals moving to this scenic Orlando neighborhood will have plenty of things to do, thanks to Baldwin Park’s many restaurants, shops, and walking trails.
-The neighborhood is known for being highly walkable, so residents won’t need to rely on cars or public transportation to enjoy Baldwin Park’s mix of natural and urban amenities.
-That said, Baldwin Park is also just a short 15-minute commute from downtown, where an active nightlife and great jobs await!
+With namesake Lake Baldwin situated near the northern edge of the neighborhood, Baldwin Park is among the safest and most affordable places to live in Orlando!
+Most real estate in Baldwin Park consists of affordable townhomes and split-level houses with a Colonial or Craftsman aesthetic—and even waterfront views!
+Young professionals moving to this scenic, highly walkable Orlando neighborhood will have plenty of things to do, thanks to Baldwin Park’s many restaurants, shops, and trails.
+To top it off, Baldwin Park is also just a 15-minute commute from Downtown Orlando, where an active nightlife and great jobs await!

 Things to Do in Baldwin Park

-Spend the day browsing through the Village Center on New Broad St, where you’ll find a variety of retailers and restaurants ranging from household brands to local small businesses.
-Bring your pup with as you play frisbee on the beach of Lake Baldwin at dog-friendly Lake Baldwin Park.
-Set sail around the lake itself with a boat rental from Boats to You Rentals.
+Spend the day browsing shops and restaurants in the Village Center on New Broad St, where you’ll find a variety of retailers and restaurants ranging from household brands to local small businesses.
+Bring your pup with you to play frisbee on the beach of Lake Baldwin at dog-friendly Lake Baldwin Park.
 Put your problem-solving skills to the test at the Baldwin Manor escape room through Escape Artists.
-Treat yourself to sweets like a Cappuccino Truffle or any of the other confections made fresh daily at Farris & Foster’s Famous Chocolate Company.
-Have date night at Provisions & Buzz Steak Co., where they offer a weekly tasting menu and an expansive permanent menu of New American dishes like the Buzz Porterhouse Steak.
-Sip on a Coco-Watermelon Margarita with Carnitas as your main course while enjoying views of Lake Baldwin at Colibri Mexican Cuisine.
-Play some Bingo and chow down on all-you-can eat wings every Monday at Gator’s Dockside.
-Or enjoy a Bluefin Tuna Hand Roll or Raw Oysters at one of Orlando’s best seafood restaurants, Seito Sushi.
+Grab rotating drinks like the Shirley Temple of Doom, No Haze For You IPA, or Wizard Tooth amber oat lager at the brewery owned by veterans, Tactical Brewing Co.
+Play some Bingo and chow down on all-you-can-eat wings every Monday and Wednesday at Gator’s Dockside.
+Enjoy half-priced oysters or classic Fish & Chips during Tuesday’s happy hour at The Osprey.
+Sample specialty pizzas like the Arugula & Prosciutto or the Altamura at La Bella Luna.
+Or try a Beauty and the Beast or Tropic Thunder signature roll at one of Orlando’s best seafood restaurants, Seito Sushi.

 Central Business District